DevIncept/DSA-Module-1/ArrayRotation/README.md

     Array : {1,2,3,4,5,6} and K = 2

-Step 1 : Devide
+Step 1 : Divide

      part1 = {1,2} and part2 = {3,4,5,6}

-Step 2 : Crete new Array
+Step 2 : Create new Array

     Result Array = {}